lexinamer/MEJO487/Class21&22-APIs/README.md

 ## Homework
 Over the next week, you should begin coding your final project.
 Focus on getting the Data/chart page completed.
 Make sure to be committing to Github to save your work.

+### Interactive Project Presentations
+- Pick an interactive website/piece and email me the link
+- Be ready to present it next Tuesday (Nov 27)
+- Each person gets 3 mins- it will be timed
+- Discuss pros, cons, suggestions for improvement, users, etc. Make sure not to include any "I think..." statements.
+- This will be graded based on how you present.